-Greek Gyro Recipe with Homemade Gyro Meat
+Greek Gyros with Homemade Gyro Meat Recipe

 Make your favorite American-style Greek gyros at home!
 This gyro meat recipe combines ground beef and lamb to get that distinctive flavor you find at Greek restaurants.
 The texture is meatloaf-style rather than restaurant-style, but the flavors are on point.
 Doing it this way saves tons of time.
 Top with Tzatziki Sauce, tomatoes, onions, and cucumbers!

 We heard a giant crash and a scream last night.
 I ran into the room to find my 3-year-old daughter Valentine buried under the dresser.
 The scariest moment as a parent, right??
 She is okay, just a scrape and maybe some light emotional scarring.
 Just kidding!
 I’m sure she will forget about it soon, I hope??
 Eric has since bolted the dresser to the wall.
 There are so many things to feel anxious or guilty about as a parent, but not having the dresser bolted wasn’t even on the list!

 I’ve spent the last couple days reading my mom’s journal from when she was about my age: she had just had her fifth baby (me!) and I’ve just had my fourth, and our days are spent corralling children.
 It’s actually not a journal, it’s a bunch of letters sent to her best friend, who had just moved far away.
 Because let’s be real, moms with 4 or 5 kids don’t have time to journal!